Forth 1: Programming

-Forth 1 also airs networked programming from Clyde 1 in Glasgow, Tay FM in Dundee and Hits Radio in Manchester.
+Forth 1 also airs networked programming from Clyde 1 in Glasgow and Hits Radio in London & Manchester.

 News

 Forth 1 broadcasts local news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm at weekends.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside sport and traffic bulletins.

 National bulletins from Sky News Radio are carried overnight with bespoke networked Scottish bulletins at weekends, produced from Radio Clyde's newsroom in Clydebank.